tusiel/payments-API/README.md

 ## Points of consideration
 - The `db_test.go` tests require a connection to MongoDB.
 These were designed as integration tests, not Unit Tests.

+## Next Steps
+- Investigate Go Integration Testing strategies, to ensure this application has implemented them properly.
+- Investigate how to perform Unit Test setup/teardown for each test, to avoid duplication (`deleteAll` method called multiple times)